Chapters

 Click Save to save the edited task.

-Please note: Any task owners who haven't had thier employee permissions enabled won't receive any tasks assigned to them.
+Please note: Any task owners who haven't had their employee permissions enabled won't receive any tasks assigned to them.
 Instead these tasks will be directed to the automation owner.
-For information on how to enable employee access, please see our Employee Permissions article.

 Create your own task list